 vittana.org mentions this about workplace related fatalities:

 … oil and gas industry workers make up about 1% of the total workers in the United States [but about] 3% of on-the-job fatalities occurred within the oil and gas industry.

 … a worker here is 3 times more likely to die on the job than in other employment fields.

-Can Be A Source Of Power & Wealth Battles & Inequalities
+Can Be A Source Of Power & Wealth Disparities, Also Inequality

-Using oil energy can mean that some countries who are net importers become dependent in some ways on net producer/exporter countries.
+Using oil energy can mean that a range of countries become dependent on these small number of countries for their oil i.e. net importers become dependent on net exporters.

-Pricing has been sometimes been volatile, because of artificial limitations on supply and demand, and other factors.
+This can be due to a range of reasons, such as geopolitical events, artificial limitations on supply and demand, and other factors.

-Other Energy Sources May Have Cheaper Infrastructure In Some Ways
+Other Energy Sources May Have Some Cheaper Types Of Infrastructure

 Some reports and data indicate that hydrogen pipelines can be cheaper than crude oil pipelines on a per mile basis.